Walter E. Hanson envisioned a company that could change the landscapes of communities through smart local and global projects.

 Through the decades, the firm has been involved with many notable projects, including work across Illinois, such as the Old State Capitol State Historic Site’s underground parking complex, Lincoln Home restoration, Capital City Railroad Relocation project and Abraham Lincoln Presidential Library and Museum, all in Springfield; Clark Bridge on the Mississippi River near Alton, Illinois; design of BNSF Railway Co.’s Willow Springs Intermodal Facility in Hodgkins, Illinois; two taxiway bridges at the MidAmerica St. Louis Airport at Scott Air Force Base near Belleville, Illinois; environmental impact statements for the Illinois High-Speed Rail Chicago to St. Louis program; and transmission line river crossings for Ameren Transmission’s Illinois Rivers Project in Illinois and Missouri.

-The firm’s engineers not only have worked in the U.S., they also have supplied consulting services on dozens of projects in more than 50 countries around the globe, including projects such as the Sabaneta Dam and Rincon Dam in the Dominican Republic, the Voice of America transmission facility on Sao Tome Island and facilities for other stations globally and a wide variety of liquefied natural gas facilities internationally.
+The firm’s engineers not only have worked in the U.S.; they also have supplied consulting services on dozens of projects in more than 50 countries around the globe, including projects such as the Sabaneta Dam and Rincon Dam in the Dominican Republic, the Voice of America transmission facility on Sao Tome Island and facilities for other stations globally and a wide variety of liquefied natural gas facilities internationally.
+Visit our project portfolio to see highlights of other projects we’ve worked on over the years.